 On Average, goldfish will only live for 5-6 years in a bowl, sometimes as little as 2-3 years.
-Although goldfish are always portrayed as happy in goldfish bowls, they are far too confined, which will lead to stress and poor health.
+Although goldfish are always portrayed as happy in goldfish bowls, they are far too confined, often leading to stress and poor health.

 Fishbowls have so little water that they are challenging to keep clean and healthy, and the temperature can also change rapidly, causing temperature shock, which you can read more about here: Water Temperature For Goldfish (Aquarium and Ponds)

-Goldfish also produce a lot of waste which will cause fishbowl water to become toxic very quickly if not changed frequently.
+Goldfish also produce a lot of waste which causes fishbowl water to become toxic very quickly if not changed frequently.

-A single goldfish will need a minimum of 20 gallons if you want to improve its lifespan beyond 5 years.
+A single goldfish needs a minimum of 20 gallons if you want to improve its lifespan beyond 5 years.

 How Long Do Goldfish Live In A Pond